Ministry Plan Overview

 Can I see the ministry plan?

 Absolutely!
-A ministry is reviewed by the Finance Committee each month and presented to the church in summary format each month at our monthly Business Conference on the last Sunday nights of each month.
+A ministry plan is reviewed by the Finance Committee each month and presented to the church in summary format every other month at our monthly Business Conference on the third Sunday nights of the scheduled month.

-The 2018 / 2019 Proposed Ministry Plan is ready to view.
+The 2022/2023 Proposed Ministry Plan is ready.
 As always, we offer you two options to view.
 Option 1 is the Ministry Plan Flyer which summarizes the ministry plan.
 This option will be available in print.
 Option 2 is a more detailed report of all line items in the ministry plan.
-This option is availbe in the church office or online.
+This option is available in the church office or online.